ravis1902/US-HOME-PRICE/README.md

 - After scaling the data I have split it into train and test set and perform 2 different ML algorithm
-  1. Linear Regression
-     the accuracy comes out to be 81 % from this algorithm.
-The coefficient of variables tells
+  1. In Linear Regression the accuracy comes out to be 81 % from this algorithm.
+The coefficient of variables are not much of help as the Consumer Price Index is effect not showing good coefficient as with increase in every unit of CPI House Price must also increase but indirectly due to other factors like interest rates, Inflation, increase in supply and demand.
+     It's important to note that the relationship between the CPI and house prices is not always straightforward, and local market conditions, demographic trends, and other factors can play a significant role.

+  3. I approach other algorithm that is Decision tree Regression and with hat my accuracy comes out to be 90%.

+     As per my view there should be some other factors included like:
+     * Marriage Rate - (People tend to buy homes after they get married.
+So, it might have some effect.
+No data could be found)
+     * Tax Rate - (Not suffiecient records)
+     * Location - The house which located with low accessibility of services and ammenities like Highway, School, Hospital, shopping   complex have cheaper rate(No such data available for this factor)
+     * House Size - Data was only available from 2016 to 2023